coursemaster44/Lab1/README.md

   Click on Next:Configure Security Group

-**Step 7.Configure Security Group**
+**Step 7.
+Configure Security Group**
  -SSH already there
  -Add Rule for HTTP

-Click Review and Launch>Launch
+Click Review and Launch

 **Step 8.
-Review**
+Review Instance launch**
+Click on Launch
-Select an existing key pair or create a new key pair
+- Select an existing key pair or create a new key pair
   - Select create a new pair
   - Provide key pair name
   - Click on Download key pair

-- Launch instance
+Click on Launch instances

 **Step 9.
 Click on the launched Instance and Click on Details to see the Public IP and other details.**